Partial Differential Equations for MHV Celestial Amplitudes in Liouville Theory: OPE Structure of Celestial Liouville Amplitudes for Gravitons

 To evaluate these Mellin integrals, we introduce the change of variables $\omega_{1}=t\omega_{P}$ and $\omega_{2}=\left(1-t\right)\omega_{P}$, with $t\in\left[0,1\right]$ and $\omega_{P}\in\text{[0,\ensuremath{\infty})}.$ This gives:

 Using the identity for the partial derivative with respect to the conformal weight of the Mellin transform:

 we conclude:

-Finally, let $G_{\Delta}^{+}\left(z,\bar{z}\right)$ denote the conformal primary corresponding to positive helicity gravitons in the celestial CFT.
+Finally, let $G^{+}_{\Delta}\left(z,\bar{z}\right)$ denote the conformal primary corresponding to positive helicity gravitons in the celestial CFT.
 We conclude that the leading-order correction in $b^{2}$ to the celestial OPE is:

-Applying the same method to the OPE between a positive helicity graviton $G_{\Delta_{1}}^{+}\left(z_{1},\bar{z}_{1}\right)$ and a negative helicity graviton $G_{\Delta_{2}}^{-}\left(z_{2},\bar{z}_{2}\right)$, we derive:
+Applying the same method to the OPE between a positive helicity graviton $G^{+}_{\Delta_{1}}\left(z_{1},\bar{z}_{1}\right)$ and a negative helicity graviton $G^{-}_{\Delta_{2}}\left(z_{2},\bar{z}_{2}\right)$, we derive:

-Consequently, in celestial Liouville theory, the corrections to the celestial OPE for gravity, arising from a non-zero Liouville coupling constant, are \emph{analogous} to those encountered in the celestial OPE when incorporating the one-loop corrections to pure Yang-Mills theory, as studied by \citet{bhardwaj2022loop,bhardwaj2024celestial,bittleston2023associativity,krishna2024celestial}.
-However, as stated at the beginning of this section, the physical interpretation of these results remains subtle, due to the issues related to the loop-corrected holomorphic collinear singularities in gravity, as emphasised by \citet{bittleston2023associativity}.
-We leave the further investigation of this issue for future work.
+Consequently, the corrections to the celestial OPE induced by a non-zero Liouville coupling constant are isomorphic to those arising from the celestial OPE when accounting for the one-loop correction to Einstein gravity, as studied by \citet{bhardwaj2022loop,bhardwaj2024celestial,bittleston2023associativity,krishna2024celestial}.